 The iconic SSL E-Channel has been around for as long as I can remember and probably needs no introduction.

-A couple of weeks ago I was one of the lucky folks that caught this baby being sold separate from the bundles it’s normally included in and it was a great find let me tell you.
+A couple of weeks ago I was one of the lucky folks that caught this baby being sold separate from the bundle of plugins it’s normally included in and it was a great find let me tell you.

 Kramer Master Tape is an emulation of a rare ¼” reel-to-reel vintage tape machine.
 I haven’t seen any mention of which tape machine it models, but this plugin is surprisingly flexible and can be used for a variety of tasks.

 It has adjustable parameters for wow & flutter, tape speed, bias, flux and noise.
-You would normally add a plugin like this when you need to eliminate some of the harshness that digital signals generate.
+You would normally add a plugin like this when you need to eliminate some of the harshness that digital signals generate, making the mix sound cleaner.

 The preamp section on the bottom left of the interface has adjustable knobs for input (RECORD LEVEL) and output (PLAYBACK LEVEL).